sec3-service/Owl-LM/README.md

 This repository contains resources for working with training LLM on blockchain transaction data.
 Here we share the finetuned model and tokenizer with some examples of how to use them.
 We will share more resources in the future.

-The finetuned model and tokenizer are hosted on Hugging Face at https://huggingface.co/hubert233/LLM_for_Blockchain.
+The finetuned model and tokenizer are hosted at the folder LLM_for_Blockchain.

 ## Contents
 `README.md`: This file.